By Dr. Ara Deukmedjian

 Make Your First Pain-Free Move

-Upload your latest MRI for a free review and a personal consultation with myself.
-Ara Deukmedjian, M.D., founder of Deuk Spine Institute and creator of the Deuk Laser Disc Repair® procedure.
+Upload your latest MRI for a free review and a personal consultation with Ara Deukmedjian, M.D., founder of Deuk Spine Institute and creator of the Deuk Laser Disc Repair® procedure.

-Q: What activities should I avoid if I have degenerative disc disease in my neck?
+What activities should I avoid if I have degenerative disc disease in my neck?

-Q: Can stress make my neck pain worse?
+Can stress make my neck pain worse?